-Lisa Wedeen is the Mary R. Morton Professor of Political Science and the College and Co-director of the Chicago Center for Contemporary Theory (3CT) at the University of Chicago.
-She is also Associate Faculty in Anthropology and Co-editor of the University of Chicago Press book series, Chicago Studies in Practices of Meaning.
+Lisa Wedeen is the Mary R. Morton Distinguished Service Professor in the Department of Political Science and the College and Faculty Director of the Chicago Center for Contemporary Theory (3CT) at the University of Chicago.
+She is also Associate Faculty in Anthropology.

 Wedeen is the recipient of the David Collier Mid-Career Achievement Award and an NSF fellowship.
-For Authoritarian Apprehensions, she received in 2020 the American Political Science Association’s Charles Taylor Book Award, sponsored by the Interpretative Methodologies and Methods group, and the APSA’s inaugural Middle East and North Africa Politics Section’s best book award.
-She is currently completing an edited volume with Joseph P. Masco entitled Conspiracy/Theory and beginning work on a monograph about concepts, interpretation, and genre.
+For Authoritarian Apprehensions, she received in 2020 the American Political Science Association’s Charles Taylor Book Award (2020), sponsored by the Interpretative Methodologies and Methods group; the APSA’s inaugural Middle East and North Africa Politics Section’s best book award (2020); the IPSA award for Concept Analysis in Political Science (2021); and the Gordon J. Laing Award, given annually for the book that brings the most distinction to the University of Chicago Press (2022).
+She is currently completing an edited volume with Joseph P. Masco entitled Conspiracy/Theory (Duke University Press); a coedited Oxford University Handbook with Prathama Banerjee, Dipesh Chakrabarty, and Sanjay Seth, tentatively entitled Reimagining Cosmopolitanism (Oxford University Press); and, with Aarjen Glas and Jessica Soedirgo, the interpretive methods part of an Oxford University Handbook on Methodological Pluralism in Political Science (edited by Janet Box-Steffensmeier et al.).
+Wedeen is also beginning work on a monograph on violence and temporality.